PavelPZ/riverpod_navigator/README.md

 ### Testing

 Before developing a GUI, it is good practice to develop and test the invisible part of the application (app model and state).
-It is advantageous to use a dart test environment, see:
+It is recommended to use a dart test environment, see:

 ```dart
   test('navigation test', () async {